-You should have some realistic or achievable strength standards in mind so you have goals to work toward and know when you are strong enough and when to back off and avoid injury.
+You need some achievable strength standards so you have realistic goals to work toward and know when you are strong enough and when to back off and avoid injury.

 I have suffered a lot of injuries over the years as a result of weight lifting.
 Mostly strains.
 Upper and lower back, knees, shoulders, elbows and wrists.
 Some of these strains have been so severe I had incredible pain and could barely function.
 Lifting was out of the question for months.